George Worthington (cricketer)

 George Worthington (4 March 1822 – 27 July 1900) was an English first-class cricketer.

-The son of Charles Worthington, he was born in September 1822.
-He was educated at Tonbridge School, before going up to St John's College, Oxford.
+The son of Charles Worthington, he was educated at Tonbridge School, before going up to St John's College, Oxford.
 While studying at Oxford, he made two appearances in first-class cricket for Oxford University in 1844, against the Marylebone Cricket Club and Cambridge University in The University Match.

 Worthington found himself without a profession in later life due to ill health.
 He died at Bristol in July 1900.